scarletti-ben/html-demos/demos/useful-bookmarks/README.md

 # Useful Bookmarks
 Below is a list of URLs to useful sites for `HTML` / `CSS` / `JavaScript` development
 - [CSS Buttons](https://getcssscan.com/css-buttons-examples)
+    - Examples of `CSS` buttons with varying styles and animations
 - [CodePen](https://codepen.io)
     - Three panel editor for `HTML` / `CSS` / `JavaScript`
     - Great for prototyping site layout, with live reloading
 - [GitHub CSS Buttons](https://buttons.github.io/)
+    - Buttons from `GitHub` with options to customise
+    - Easy options to copy and paste `CSS` or as an `HTML` element
 - [Open Source Google Fonts](https://fonts.google.com/)
+    - A set of open-source fonts for use in personal and commercial projects without attribution
 - [Open Source Google SVG Icons](https://fonts.google.com/icons)
+    - A set of open-source icons for use in personal and commercial projects without attribution
+    - Follows the `Google Material` style
+    - Can be used individually or as font served via `CDN`
-    - You can get the actual SVG code, rather than a reference to their stylesheet, if you press copy on the SVG icon itself
+    - You can get the actual `SVG` code, rather than a reference to their stylesheet, if you press copy on the `SVG` icon itself
 - [W3 CSS Playground](https://www.w3schools.com/cssref/playdemo.php?filename=playcss_accent-color)
+    - Site for learning / testing `CSS` variables and how they affect different `HTML` elements
 - [Image Clip Paths](https://bennettfeely.com/clippy/)
     - Can also be used for image transitions
 - [Viewport Size Checker](https://whatismyviewport.com/)
     - Check viewport size, test with zoom and fullscreen via `F11`
 - [Contrast Ratio Checker](https://webaim.org/resources/contrastchecker)
+    - Site for checking the contrast ratio between any two colours to make sure that text / elements are readable
 - [Free Dictionary API](https://dictionaryapi.dev/)
+    - Simple to use dictionary `API` that allows word lookup via simple `GET` request to `URL` eg. https://api.dictionaryapi.dev/api/v2/entries/en/hello
 - [Colour Palette Generator](https://coolors.co/)
+    - Creates a 5 colour palette of random but complementary colours with many options for exporting
 - [Flask App Tester](https://sippycup.app/)
+    - Three panel editor for `HTML` / `Python` / `CSS` with `JavaScript` inside the `HTML`
     - `Pyodide` powered site with an editor for `app.py`, `index.html` and `styles.css` to build a test site with `Flask`
 - [Gemini AI](https://gemini.google.com/app)
     - `Large Language Model` / `LLM`